UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

 Create a project environment
 ----------------------------

-Let's now create a **project environment**, this can be done as follows:
+Let's now create a **project environment**, this can be done as follows (if typing along, you have to change the path to your environment, like ``/proj/py-r-jl/$USER/julia`` on rackham):

 .. code-block:: julia